Prasen1/nodejs-mongo/README.md

     }

 ---
-- In the config_influx.js file, enter your [Influx API token](https://docs.influxdata.com/influxdb/cloud/security/tokens/create-token/)
+- In the config_mongo.js file, enter your [Influx API token](https://docs.influxdata.com/influxdb/cloud/security/tokens/create-token/)
-- In the same config_influx.js file, enter your InfluxDB organization name, bucket name, url and measurement name where the data will be stored.
-Note that the organization and bucket should be created after installation of InfluxDB.
-The default Influx URL is http://localhost:8086
+- In the same config_mongo.js file, enter your MongoDB url, database name and collection name where the data will be stored.
+The default MongoDB URL for a local installation is http://localhost:27017

 ## How to run
 - In the /Nodejs-Influx directory, run `node insert_db.js` after uncommenting the `var interval=setInterval(run,900000)` and commenting out the `run()` line in the same file